 The Pebble Beach Concours steals many of the headlines, but there is much, much more to Monterey Car Week

-There can be no more intensive a gathering of historic automobiles on the planet than that contained within the Monterey Peninsula for Monterey Car Week, which serves as the collective name for a multitude of individual events happening within a 20-mile radius – and they shine a light on every aspect of the collector car hobby.
+There can be no more intensive a gathering of historic automobiles on the planet than that contained within the Monterey Peninsula for Monterey Car Week, which serves as the collective name for a multitude of individual events happening in a 20-mile radius that shine a light on every aspect of the collector car hobby.

 The best known of these is the Pebble Beach Concours, for which 15,000 enthusiasts converge on Monterey’s most prestigious golf club in order to admire the 175-plus examples of automotive rolling art displayed on the verdant turf of the 18th fairway.